 The next step in the process is to size the tenant.
 I’ve selected the defaults, but as you can see over the next few screenshots, there are a number of configurable parameters here:

-I won’t get into how MinIO does Erasure Coding, but I did cover this in a previous post on MinIO here for those who are interested in learning more about it.
+I won’t get into how MinIO does Erasure Coding to provide highly available storage for the service, but I did cover this in a previous post on MinIO here for those who are interested in learning more about it.

 Once you have completed the sizing, preview the configuration, and click Create: